 At the time of writing, only four countries have succeeded to use anti-satellite weapons (ASAT system).
 Those are the United States, Russia, China, and India.
 Israel is another country that allegedly can operate an anti-satellite missile.

-Anti-satellite missiles are a space weapon that can attack, disrupt and destroy enemy missiles for military purposes.
+Anti-satellite missiles are space weapons that can attack, disrupt, and destroy enemy missiles for military purposes.

 The race for space weapons

-Unfortunately, countries tend to compete for owning the most lethal weapon as soon as possible and once space has become a “warfighting domain”, countries might use it for military purposes.
-France has recently announced its space weapon plan to be ready in 2030, the United States continues to arm its space military capabilities, China and Russia are co-developing lasers and a host of other anti-satellite weapons, and India, Israel, and the United Kingdom are also improving their space weapon arsenal.
+Unfortunately, countries tend to compete for own the most lethal weapon as soon as possible, and once space has become a “warfighting domain,” countries might use it for military purposes.
+France has recently announced its space weapon plan to be ready in 2030; the United States continues to arm its space military capabilities; China and Russia are co-developing lasers and a host of other anti-satellite weapons, and India, Israel, and the United Kingdom are also improving their space weapon arsenal.

-The outer space treaty which was established to form the basic legal framework of international space law, including placing weapons in space is being ignored by most superpowers countries.
-Perhaps that is the reason why a space war can be dangerous for mankind as the ability to hide weapons and secretly attack and disrupt targets is optional for some countries.
-Some suggest a new treaty to ban weapons in space, however, without an agreement of the most powerful countries, the satellite state cold war might be a perpetual concern for every person.
+The Outer Space Treaty, which was established to form the basic legal framework of international space law, including placing weapons in space, is being ignored by most superpower countries.
+Perhaps that is the reason why a space war can be dangerous for mankind, as the ability to hide weapons and secretly attack and disrupt targets is optional for some countries.
+Some suggest a new treaty to ban weapons in space; however, without an agreement of the most powerful countries, the satellite state cold war might be a perpetual concern for every person.